|

 So we welcome the sun more as a symbol of change than a liberation.

+A new chapter of a voyage in time.
 The village is busy: the halibut season is at its maximum

 and the population has almost doubled.
 Numerous fishing cabins